 Thank you for visiting educationandbehavior.com.
 We are a free resource for parents, caregivers, educators, and counselors.
 We provide academic, behavior, and social-emotional support for all children.
-Browse our topics from the navigation bar above.
+Browse our topics from the menu button at the top left of the page!
 Follow us on Facebook.
 Contact us with questions.

 Please share this information!

 Rachel Wise is a certified school psychologist and licensed behavior specialist with a Master’s Degree in Education.
 She is also the head author and CEO at educationandbehavior.com, a site for parents, educators, and counselors to find effective, research-based strategies that work for children.
 Rachel has been working with individuals with academic and behavioral needs for over 20 years and has a passion for making a positive difference in the lives of children and the adults who support them.